Blotch3D/Blotch3D/readme.md

 For example, the BlBasicEffectAlphaTest shader is used like this:

-// Create a BlBasicEffect and specify the shader file (you can also specify 'BlBasicEffectAlphaTestOGL.mgfxo' if you are on an OpenGL platform)
+// Create a BlBasicEffect and specify the shader file

+// (you can also specify 'BlBasicEffectAlphaTestOGL.mgfxo'

+// if you are on an OpenGL platform)

-MyBlBasicEffectAlphaTest = new BlBasicEffect(Graphics.GraphicsDevice,
+MyEffect = new BlBasicEffect

-"BlBasicEffectAlphaTest.mgfxo");
+(

+> Graphics.GraphicsDevice,
+>
+> "BlBasicEffectAlphaTest.mgfxo"

+);

 // Now specify the alpha threshold above which pixels should be drawn.

-// This can be done at any time, including from within the below delegate
+// This can be done at any time, including from within the below

-MyBlBasicEffectAlphaTest.Parameters\[\"AlphaTestThreshold\"\].SetValue(.3f);
+// delegate

+MyEffect.Parameters\["AlphaTestThreshold"\].SetValue(.3f);

-// Specify a SetEffect delegate that sets the custom effect for the sprite
+// Specify a SetEffect delegate that sets the custom effect for the

+// sprite

 MyTranslucentSprite.SetEffect = (s,effect) =\>

 {

-// Setup the standard BasicEffect texture and lighting parameters
+> // Setup the standard BasicEffect texture and lighting parameters

-s.SetupBasicEffect(MyBlBasicEffectAlphaTest);
+>
+> s.SetupBasicEffect(MyEffect);
+>

-return MyBlBasicEffectAlphaTest;
+> return MyEffect;

 };